CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 splitting would reduce queuing time.
 Asking for the longrun HOST "just in case" is not dangerous, but may lead to unnecessary queuing.

-You may be able to set the number of subjobs already in the GUI while you set the job submission parameters.
-Typically, it would set the "number of processors", which in many drivers will be equal to the number of subjobs.
+You may be able to set the number of subjobs already in the GUI.
+Typically, it would set the
+"number of processors", which in many drivers will be equal to the number of subjobs.
 Alternatively, you may be able to set also the number of subjobs.
 This enables you to limit the number of simultaneous